-Feedback from School Support Team rounds visits focused on problems of practice; schedule of instructional Team meetings/support sessions and record of activities; student achievement data across time; school-wide value added data.
+Feedback from School Support Team rounds visits focused on problems of practice; schedule of Instructional Team meetings/support sessions and record of activities; student achievement data across time; school-wide value added data.

 Ways we'll measure progress: Currently Leopold's school-wide AYP scores in the area of reading and math are 78% and 74% respectively.
-Target AYP scores for reading include 87% as measured by the 2011 WKCE assessment, and 93.5% as measured by the 2012 WKCE assessment.
-Target AYP scores for math include 79% as measured by the 2011 WKCE assessment, and 89.5% as measured by the 2012 WKCE assessment.
+Target AYP scores for reading include 87% as measured by the 2011 WKCE assessment, and 93.5% as measured by the 2012 WKCE assessment, and 89.5% as measured by the 2012 WKCE assessment.

-1 # Action Plan for Theory of Action #1 2011-2012 Progress Create an instructional design with clearly defined instructional teams.
-6/11-Student class placement completed fort he 2011-2012 school year with emphasis on maintaining instructional groupings around special education.
-ELL, Title, and bilingual students.
-Establish support, time, and focus for Instructional Teams to examine student work and assessment data, and to share/learn effective practices for improving student achievement.
+Action Plan for Theory of Action #1 2011-2012 Progress 1 Create an instructional design with clearly defined instructional teams.
+6/11-Student class placement completed fort he 2011-2012 school year with emphasis on maintaining instructional groupings around special education, ELL, Title, and bilingual students.
+2 Establish support, time, and focus for Instructional Teams to examine student work and assessment data, and to share/learn effective practices for improving student achievement.
 7/11-MMSD solidifies district practices around instructional team planning time on Monday early release days.
 8/11-Fourth Monday 45 minute PD sessions designated as Instructional Team meeting time.
 9/11-After school PD session focuses on development of Instructional Teams.
-Coordinate school schedules to support the development of instructional teams.
+3 Coordinate school schedules to support the development of instructional teams.
 8/11-Specials schedules attempt to build common planning time across each Instructional Team to the greatest extent possible.
 8/11-Instructional Teams assigned support staff.
 9/11-Individual classroom teacher, support staff, and SEA/EA/BRS schedules due to the main office for approval.

-N What are we doing for students not experiencing success in this area?
+What are we doing for students not experiencing success in this area?
 What interventions are we trying?
-Focus on standards-based instruction { a IN UNCICINIALEN ICALINING VIUNDO WILLINI UIDONUUTIO.
-Alter support program to monute targeted small group instruction in reading and main.
+Focus on standards-based instruction and differentiated learning groups within classrooms.
+After school program to include targeted small group instruction in reading and math.